 When creating multiple threads throughout this course, we will use one of the following approaches:

-threads = # list of arguments to use args = [arg1, arg2, arg3] # iterate through the length of arguments for i in range(len(args)): # create thread t = threading.Threads(target=target_function, args=(arg[i],) # add thread to threads list threads.append(t) # start thread t.start()
+threads = # list of arguments to use args = [arg1, arg2, arg3] # iterate through the length of arguments for i in range(len(args)): # create thread t = threading.Thread(target=target_function, args=(args[i],)) # add thread to threads list threads.append(t) # start thread t.start()

 The benefit of the second approach is that it keeps track of our threads in a list called

 threads.
 In the next exercise, we will see why this is helpful.
-Therferore, we will follow this approach going forward.
+Therefore, we will follow this approach going forward.

 In script.py, we have some code set up for you.

 greeting_with_sleep() is loaded in; however, this time, it does not have the timer code.
 Instead, a function called